This certificate has one stage, comprising 90 credits.

 As a student of The Open University, you should be aware of the content of the qualification-specific regulations below and the academic regulations that are available on our Student Policies and Regulations website.

 There are no formal entry requirements to study this qualification.
 However, this is an OU level 2 certificate.
 You should ensure that you have adequate study skills, such as gained from OU level 1 study or its equivalent, before you begin.
+Having studied physics and maths to A-level standard and/or Physics and space (SM123) would significantly improve your readiness to start this certificate.

 How much time do I need?